 Ducks belong to the waterfowl, family.
 Ducks are smaller than geese and swans, but are more prolific; they live in more places throughout the world and often dominate waterfowl populations.
 They live in lakes, streams, rivers, creeks, bays, seas and oceans.
 Ducks as a group have several adaptations, and individual species of ducks possess further adaptations unique to their habits and habitats.

 Duck feet are visually obvious adaptations.
 All duck species have webbed feet that help them swim.
-These feet extend laterally when a duck pushes back with its legs, providing maximum surface area for increased efficiency in movement.
+These feet extend laterally when a duck pushes back with its legs and provide maximum surface area for increased efficiency in movement.
 When ducks move forward through water, their feet contract laterally into hydrodynamic forms, facilitating movement.
 Different species of ducks possess slightly different feet adaptations.
 The legs of the mandarin duck, for instance, sit further forward on its body than do most duck legs, allowing it to move more easily on land.
 The feet of the mandarin provide more gripping power, as mandarin ducks often seek shelter in trees when not in the water.

 Duck beaks have adaptations related to the diet of a duck species.
 Several duck species, such as mallards and whistling ducks, have wide lamellate beaks.
 These beaks contain membranes shaped like combs that allow ducks to sift small animals and other food sources from water.
 Ducks with lamellate beaks take mouthfuls of water and let the water slip slowly from their beaks when sifting for food.
 Merganser ducks, on the other hand, have thin, long serrated bills that help them catch, carve up and consume fish, amphibians, crustaceans and mollusks.